dennisn00/DID-and-VC-Authentication-in-TLS1.3/README.md

 #### Cache Resolver
 The Cache Resolver uses a local file to simulate caching.
 For this, you can use `secrets.json`, and replace the DIDs, verkeys and skeys with your keys and DIDs.
 Instead of "skey", "seed" can be used.

+## Run a Test
+The files `test_server.py` and `test_client.py` show how to initialize agents and prepare them for the TLS handshake.
+You can test it by running first the server and then, in a separate terminal, the client.
+This will execute 10 TLS handshakes using DID certificates, each followed by a short VC exchange (one VC per direction).
+When the program exits successfully, it returns (and prints) a list of Performance Results, listing runtimes for each iteration.